ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/tool-panel-columns/index.md

 - `suppressColumnExpandAll`: to suppress Expand / Collapse all widget.
 - `contractColumnSelection`: by default, column groups start expanded.
 Pass true to default to contracted groups.
 - `suppressSyncLayoutWithGrid`: to suppress updating the layout of columns in this panel as they are rearranged in the grid.
-- `suppressColumnMove`: by default, it is allowed to use the `Drag Handle` to move columns from within the Column Tool Panel.
-Pass true to prevent this behaviour.

 To remove a particular column from the tool panel, set the column property `suppressColumnsToolPanel` to `true`.
 This is useful when you have a column working in the background, e.g. a column you want to group by, but not visible to the user.